NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Mobility Systems and Hardware Integration

 \ph{Design Principles} The key design principles are: \begin{itemize}[leftmargin=20pt] \item \underline{Durability:} Shock proofing of the system increases longevity and self-recovery chances when exploring challenging terrains. \item \underline{Lightweight materials:} Payload reduction maximizes robot agility and battery life. \item \underline{Modularity:} A critical feature when developing a heterogeneous fleet of robots with various capabilities.
 For example, processors and sensors are adaptable across different mobility systems with differing mass/size constraints. \item \underline{Portability:} Ease of transportation, minimize damage to valuable hardware. \item \underline{HW-autonomy co-design:} Adaptable design process to enable reconfiguring sensors to adapt to autonomy evolution. \end{itemize}

 \ph{NeBula Sensor Package (NSP)} The NSP empowers the NeBula autonomy solution on the robots by gathering sensory information in real-time from the environment.
 NSP is heterogeneous: on each robot NSP consists of a subset of the following sensors: LiDARs, monocular, stereo, and thermal cameras, external IMU’s, encoders, contact sensors, ultra high lumen LEDs, radars, gas sensors, UWB and wireless signal detectors.
 NSP is protected by custom superstructures with impact protection.
 A combination of hard resin urethane, semi rigid carbon-infused nylon, and aluminum were used.
 The NSP interfaces with the NPCC via high-bandwidth USB and Ethernet for data and custom serial messages and push-pull connectors for high-amp power.
-It is depicted in \autoref{fig:HW3}.
+One version is depicted in \autoref{fig:HW3}, which shows NSP payloads utilizing an array of Velodyne Puck VLP-16, Intel Realsense d435i, and FLIR Boson 640, among several others; the sensors are interchangeable and reconfigurable to accommodate different sensor arrangements, manufacturers and sensing modalities.

 \ph{NeBula Power and Computing Core (NPCC)} The NPCC is an auxiliary payload which provides power to all NeBula sensors and computers used for autonomy.
 Aluminum enclosures provide protection to the internal electronics in the event of atypical loads and impacts such as falls and collisions.
 It is designed with considerations for thermal cooling and haptics due to extensive cycling of the connector interface panel.
 The modular, auxiliary-mount design was tweaked to accommodate for the reduced flight-weight of the drones.
 NPCC is powered from an external lithium high capacity battery to provide isolation and extended battery life for the internal battery across the heterogeneous fleet.
 The payload uses two high-power computers for sensing, autonomy, and semantic scene understanding and also hosts the low-level microprocessor.
 On some robots, NPCC is equipped with a GPU-based system-on-module with a custom interface to the power modules, cameras and sensors to accommodate machine learning and semantic understanding functionalities.
 The various configurations of the NPCC can be seen in \autoref{fig:HW4}.